nikhatshaikh11/JS-Interview-Questions/README.md

       console.log(a);
       var a;
       What if we change the keywork to be let or const from var
+  A.  Output will be 10.
+      This is because of a default behaviour of JS called Hoisting.
+      While executing any JS code, the complier first runs through the code and brings all the variable and function declarations, not initialistion, ony declariotns, to the top of the scope.
+So in our example, although var a is declared after we're assigining it a value and loggin it to the console, JS engine will bring the declaration on line 3 to the top of the scope.
+Now that there is a varibale a declared at the top, then we assign it a value of 10 and then log it to the console, the output willbe 10.

+      If we had used const or let to decalre the varibale a:
+      In case of const, it will clearly be a syntax error because const variables as a rule have to initialised at the time of declaration.
+      In case of let...hoisting works slightly differenlty than the var declations.
+Let and const variables declarations are stored in memory called the Temporal Dead Zone.
+      -remaining

 # 32. What will be the output and why?
       let a = 3;